-Management's discussion and analysis introduces the Department's basic financial statements.
+Management's discussion and analysis presents the Department's basic financial statements.
 The Department's basic financial statements include: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to basic financial statements.
-This report also contains additional required supplementary information (other post-employment benefits and budgetary schedules) and other supplementary information (combining statements for nonmajor governmental and agency funds) in addition to the basic financial statements.
+This report has additional required supplementary information (other post-employment benefits and budgetary schedules) and other supplementary information (combining statements for nonmajor governmental and fiduciary funds) in addition to the basic financial statements.

-A Component Unit of the City of Kansas City, Missouri

-Management's Discussion and Analysis
+A Component Unit of the City of Kansas City, Missouri Management's Discussion and Analysis April 30, 2018

-April 30, 2017